alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 After fleshing out a few more components and examining the project in the browser, it's noticeable that this small site with a few pages comes with some performance costs.

-A closer look at the "network" tab in Chrome's developer tools offers insight into this idea:
+A closer look at the "network" tab in Chrome's DevTools offers insight into this idea:

 <div id="img-container">
 <img id="knowledge-img" src="./images/site-basic.png">